Showing 1–10 of 28 results

 Designed for use in pipe hanger assemblies.
 Right-Hand Threads (Fig. 15) or Left-Hand Threads (Fig. 15L).

 May be used as a branch line restraint for structural attachment.
 May be used in a pitched or sloped roof application, to meet requirements of NFPA 13, or may be used as an upper attachment with short hanger rod to omit seismic bracing.

 Figure: 20 & 21

 Useful in applications where stud lengths cannot be predetermined.

 Designed for attaching hanger rod to various types of attachments.
-Allows a 1″ (25.4) vertical adjustment of the rod.
+Allows for vertical adjustment of the rod.
 Frequently used in conjunction with Fig. 630 malleable iron beam clamp.

 Designed for attaching hanger rod to various types of hanger attachments.

 Figure: 35 & 35L